damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 > - The server manages the players' turns as per the game's rules.
 The server must handle a player disconnecting or leaving the game; if there are no players left the game will terminate and all players have to be notified.

 The following specification for the additional feature "Multiple Games" is taken into account in the communication protocol's design:
-> - Only one waiting room will be used to manage the players who join the server.
+> - Only one waiting room is used to manage the players who join the server.
 > - Players who disconnect can successively reconnect to continue the match.
 While a player isn't connected, the game continues skipping the player's turns.

 Given those requirements, the communication at connection time has been modeled the following way.

 ## Choosing a nickname
 After establishing a connection with the server, the client will ask the player to input a nickname of their choice.
-The entry will be sent to the server, and, if acceptable (unique among the registered nicknames, not empty, not already set), will be accepted.
+The entry is sent to the server, and, if acceptable (unique among the registered nicknames, not empty, not already set), is accepted.
 Else, the server will signal the error, restarting the process.

 Information about the player being the first of the match is included in the response sent to the client.
 This is necessary to [handle the choice of the number of players](#choosing-the-number-of-players).